w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 The PoC is now based on Intel SGX, already supported by the mainstream servers.
 However the special hardware are only required by miners, not users.

+### Open Source

+This is an open source project under Apache License 2.0.
+All the defined milestones will be available to the open source community.

 ## Team members
 * Hang Yin: Blockchain & Smart Contract system design
 * Jun Jiang: Privacy Smart Contract and SGX Kernel development